samjulien/blog/_posts/2018-06-13-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 ### Consuming Express Endpoints with Vue.js

 Now, you can focus on upgrading your Vue.js app to communicate with these two new endpoints.
-So, first, you will need a new service that will interface this communication.
+So, first, you will need a new service that will interface with this communication.
 To define this service, create a new file called `MicroPostsService.js` inside the `./client/src/` directory and add the following code to it:

 ```javascript
 import axios from 'axios'